AllanWang/KAU/core/README.md

 There is also a `reset()` method to clear the local values and have them retrieve from the SharedPreference again.

 In shared preferences, we often require a boolean that returns true once, so we can use it to showcase views or display prompts on the first load.
-Kpref supports special preferences like these through the `KPrefSingleDelgate`
+KPref supports special preferences like these through the `KPrefSingleDelgate`

 It can be used in a KPref like so: